 - debt recovery and disputes for Irish traders in the UK

-- advising on numerous transport, compliance and other issues for international hauliers.
+- advising on numerous transport, compliance and other issues for logistics providers

-I have written in Irish Legal Guide the only Irish legal text on international trade and exporting.
+Paul McMahon has written as part of Irish Legal Guide, the only Irish legal text on international trade and exporting.
 It includes detailed coverage of international sale contract issues, carriage of goods by sea, air and road, trade finance, customs and other export control.

-I have written at length in brexitlegal.ie in relation to customs and related issues in the context of Brexit and have summarised the current EU, UK legislation and the new legislation for post-Brexit trade.
+Paul has written at length in brexitlegal.ie in relation to trading, customs and related issues in the context of Brexit and has covered the current EU, UK legislation and the new legislation for post-Brexit UK trade.